Divinepj/ansible-config-management/README.md

 updateed now and better

-the last project was submitted successfully
+the last project was submitted successfully.